Meet our instructors

 Education: Rhodes College; BS in Chemistry

-Peyton has been tutoring the premedical sciences since 2023, with an emphasis on Organic Chemistry and Biochemistry.
+Peyton has been tutoring the premedical sciences since 2023, with an emphasis on organic chemistry and biochemistry.
 For Peyton, teaching is not about memorizing concepts, but being able to understand them and connect all disciplines of science.
-She hopes to develop students' confidence and critical thinking skills not only on MCAT test day but also throughout their careers as future physicians.
+She hopes to develop students' confidence and critical thinking skills on MCAT test day and throughout their careers as future physicians.
 Peyton scored a perfect 132 on the Bio/Biochem sections of the MCAT and always reminds students that experimental reasoning skills and focusing on bigger picture concepts can help them achieve a perfect score.
 She stresses that you do not need to know everything to do well on test day, and focusing on your weaknesses will lead to success.

-Currently, Peyton is a clinical researcher in the department of transplant surgery at the University of California, San Francisco and volunteers at the San Francisco Veterans Affairs Hospital.
+Currently, Peyton is a clinical researcher in the department of transplant surgery at the University of California, San Francisco and volunteers at a dialysis center.
 In her free time, Peyton loves to workout, read, and cook.

 -